Cultured Guru Logo

 Vegan Beet Burger Recipe

-Combining the right ingredients in the right ratios to form a vegan burger patty that doesn’t fall apart can be difficult, but not with this recipe!
+Combining the right ingredients in the correct ratios to form a vegan beet burger patty that doesn’t fall apart can be difficult, but not with this recipe!
 We cooked these burgers in the oven AND outside on the BBQ grill… and they stayed together in cute, vibrantly colored little patties.

 Ingredients to Make a Grillable Beet Burger